-41 Confidentiality
+43 Confidentiality

-41.1 Confidential Information
+43.1 Confidential Information

-Each Finance Party agrees to keep all Confidential Information confidential and not to disclose it to anyone, save to the extent permitted by clause 41.2 (Disclosure of Confidential Information) and clause 41.3 (Disclosure to numbering service providers), and to ensure that all Confidential Information is protected with security measures and a degree of care that would apply to its own confidential information.
+Each Finance Party agrees to keep all Confidential Information confidential and not to disclose it to anyone, save to the extent permitted by clause 43.2 (Disclosure of Confidential Information) and clause 43.3 (Disclosure to numbering service providers), and to ensure that all Confidential Information is protected with security measures and a degree of care that would apply to its own confidential information.
+To the extent that Confidential Information comprises personal information of any officer, director or employee of an Obligor, each Finance Party agrees to hold that personal information in accordance with applicable privacy laws.

-41.2 Disclosure of Confidential Information
+43.2 Disclosure of Confidential Information

-Any Finance Party may disclose (without the consent of the Obligors) to (i) any of its Affiliates, employees (including service and settlement employees), officers, representatives or advisers and (ii) any other person:
+Any Finance Party may disclose (without the consent of the Obligors) to (i) any of its Affiliates, employees (including service and settlement employees), officers, representatives or advisers, and (ii) any other person:

-- (a) in the case of a Lender, to (or through) whom that Lender assigns (or may potentially assign) all or any of its rights and obligations under the Finance Documents: - (b) in the case of a Lender, to whom or for whose benefit that Finance Party charges, assigns or otherwise creates Security (or may do so) pursuant to clause 28.7 (Security over Lenders' rights); - (c) in the case of a Lender, with (or through) whom that Lender enters into (or may potentially enter into) any sub-participation in relation to, or any other transaction under which payments are to be made by reference to, the Finance Documents or any Obligor; - (d) to whom, and to the extent that, information is required to be disclosed by any applicable law or regulation; - (e) in order to preserve or enforce any rights any Finance Party may have under the Security Documents; - (f) which is a rating agency (including its professional advisers) or such Finance Party's professional advisers (including auditors, lawyers, accountants, surveyors, valuers, insurers, insurance advisors and brokers); - (g) in the case of the Security Agent, in the course of the performance of its functions under the Finance Documents; or - (h) to whom information is required or requested to be disclosed by any court of competent jurisdiction or any governmental, banking, taxation or other regulatory authority or similar body or by the rules of any relevant stock exchange, any information about any Obligor, the Group and the Finance Documents as that Finance Party shall consider appropriate if any such person has entered into a confidentiality agreement substantially in the form of the then current form of LMA Confidentiality Letter (Purchaser) for the secondary trading of loans; and any Finance Party may disclose (with the consent of the Borrower) to any other person not included in paragraphs 41.2(a) - 41.2(h) above, any information about any Obligor, the Group and the Finance Documents as that Finance Party shall consider appropriate if any such person has entered into a confidentiality agreement substantially in the form agreed between the Borrower and the relevant Finance Party.
+- (a) in the case of a Lender, to (or through) whom that Lender assigns (or may potentially assign) all or any of its rights and obligations under the Finance Documents; - (b) in the case of a Lender, to whom or for whose benefit that Finance Party charges, assigns or otherwise creates Security (or may do so) pursuant to clause 30.7 (Security over Lenders' rights); - (c) in the case of a Lender, with (or through) whom that Lender enters into (or may potentially enter into) any sub-participation in relation to, or any other transaction under which payments are to be made by reference to, the Finance Documents or any Obligor; - (d) to whom, and to the extent that, information is required to be disclosed by any applicable law or regulation; - (e) in order to preserve or enforce any rights any Finance Party may have under the Security Documents; - (f) which is a rating agency (including its professional advisers) or such Finance Party's professional advisers (including auditors, lawyers, accountants, surveyors, valuers, insurers, insurance advisors and brokers); - (g) in the case of the Security Agent, in the course of the performance of its functions under the Finance Documents; or - (h) to whom information is required or requested to be disclosed by any court of competent jurisdiction or any governmental, banking, taxation or other regulatory authority or similar body or by the rules of any relevant stock exchange, any Confidential Information or any other information about any Obligor, the Group and the Finance Documents as that Finance Party shall consider appropriate if any such person has entered into a Confidentiality Undertaking, provided that any disclosure made to the persons setout in paragraph (i) above) is supported by a notice as to the confidential nature of such information; and any Finance Party may disclose (with the consent of the Borrower) to any other person not included in paragraphs (a) - (h) above, any Confidential Information or any other information about any Obligor, the Group and the Finance Documents as that Finance Party shall consider appropriate if any such person has entered into a Confidentiality Undertaking.

-41.3 Disclosure to numbering service providers
+Disclosure to numbering service providers

-- (a) Any Finance Party may disclose to any national or international numbering service provider appointed by that Finance Party to provide identification numbering services in respect of this Agreement, the Facility and/or one or more Obligors the following information:
+(a) Any Finance Party may disclose to any national or international numbering service provider appointed by that Finance Party to provide identification numbering services in respect of this Agreement, the Facility and/or one or more Obligors the following information:

-- (i) names of Obligors;

-- (ii) country of domicile of Obligors;

-- (iii) place of incorporation of Obligors;